openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-rpc.md

 **Resolution Steps**

-1. Verify if the called parameters originate from Ashmem class's PROT_EXEC, PROT_READ, and PROT_WRITE.
+1. Verify if the parameters originate from Ashmem class's PROT_EXEC, PROT_READ, and PROT_WRITE.
-2. Check whether the specified parameters are subsets of the types indicated during shared memory mapping.
+2. Ensure the specified parameters are subsets of the types designated during shared memory mapping.

 ## 1900003 Shared Memory Write Failure